Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Geodesic convexity, sample complexity error bounds

 \subsection{Strong convexity from expansion}

-In this section, we prove our strong convexity result, \cref{thm:ball-convexity}, in order to carry out step~\ref{it:convexity} of the plan from \cref{subsec:proof-sketch}.
-The theorem states that, with high probability, $f_x$ is strongly convex near the identity.
-We will prove it by first establishing strong convexity \emph{at} the identity, \cref{thm:tensor-convexity}, using quantum expansion techniques, and then giving a bound on how the Hessian changes away from the origin, \cref{convexRobustness}.
-We then combine these results to prove \cref{thm:ball-convexity} at the end of this subsection.
+In this section, we establish our strong convexity result, step~\ref{it:convexity} of the plan from \cref{subsec:proof-sketch}, in \cref{thm:ball-convexity}.
+The proposition states that, with high probability, $f_x$ is strongly convex near the identity.
+We will prove it by first establishing strong convexity \emph{at} the identity using quantum expansion techniques (\cref{thm:tensor-convexity}), and then (in the supplement) we bound how the Hessian changes away from the identity, see \CREFsupp{lem:convexRobustness}{Lemma~D.3}.
+We then combine these results to prove \cref{thm:ball-convexity}.

-Similarly as for the gradient, we can compute the components of the Hessian in terms of partial traces, but now we also need to consider two coordinates at a time.
+Similar to our gradient calculations, we compute the components of the Hessian in terms of partial traces, but now we also need to consider two coordinates at a time.

 \begin{lemma}[Hessian] Let $\rho = \frac{1}{nD}\sum_{i=1}^n \samp_i \samp_i^T$.
 Then the components of the Hessian~$\nabla^2 f_{\samp}$ at the identity are given by

 for all $a\neq b\in[k]$ and traceless symmetric $d_a\times d_a$ matrices $H$, $d_b\times d_b$ matrices~$K$, and